Adapting Vision-Language Models for Neutrino Event Classification in High-Energy Physics: Methods

 The dataset is a custom simulation of a modular LArTPC with square \SI{5}{mm} pixel-based readout.
 The detector is $\SI{2}{m} \times \SI{2}{m} \times \SI{7}{m}$ in $x,y,z$ with anodes at $x=\{\SI{-0.9}{m},\SI{-0.3}{m},\SI{0.3}{m},\SI{0.9}{m}\}$ and cathodes at $x=\{\SI{-0.6}{m},\SI{0.0}{m},\SI{0.6}{m}\}$ resulting in \SI{0.3}{m} drift lengths along $x$.
 Electron neutrino ($\nu_e$) and muon neutrino ($\nu_\mu$) interactions are simulated with GENIE (v3.0.6)~\cite{Andreopoulos:2009rq,Andreopoulos:2015wxa} in the $+z$ direction with uniform neutrino energy up to \SI{10}{GeV}.
 The dataset consists of 190,000 $\nu_e$ and $\nu_\mu$ events, each with 74\% of events interacting through the charged current and the rest through the neutral current, for which the neutrino flavor cannot be determined and is therefore a significant background for neutrino oscillation experiments.
 The energy deposition in liquid argon is then simulated with GEANT4 (v11.2.0) \cite{Geant:2017ats, Agostinelli:2002hh}.
-To approximate the effect of drift electron transportation in liquid argon \cite{lbl_calc,lbl_diffusion}, the energy deposition in each $\SI{1}{mm} \times \SI{5}{mm} \times \SI{5}{mm}$ voxel is smeared with a Guassian filter of width \SI{1.3}{mm} (\SI{0.9}{mm}) in the transverse (longitudinal) direction per meter of drift distance to the anode.
-To generate images for training, two 2D event displays corresponding to XZ and YZ views are made by downsampling these voxels into $\SI{5}{cm} \times \SI{5}{cm}$ pixels to reduce the computational burden.
+To approximate the effect of drift electron transportation in liquid argon \cite{lbl_calc,lbl_diffusion}, the energy deposition in each $\SI{1}{mm} \times \SI{5}{mm} \times \SI{5}{mm}$ voxel is smeared with a Gaussian filter of width \SI{1.3}{mm} (\SI{0.9}{mm}) in the transverse (longitudinal) direction per meter of drift distance to the anode.
+To generate images for training, two 2D event displays corresponding to XZ and YZ views are made with $\SI{5}{mm} \times \SI{5}{mm}$ pixels.
 Finally, we crop each event display to a $512 \times 512$ grayscale image (``pixel map'') centered on the interaction, creating the final dataset for training.

-\subsection{LLaMa 3.2 Vision}
+\subsection{LLaMA 3.2 Vision}